Cog-Creators/Red-DiscordBot/docs/alias.rst

 **Description**

-Show all of the existing aliases on the current server.
+Shows all of the existing aliases on the current server.

 .. _alias-command-alias-show: